 Happily it’s now a creative industries quarter with pretty gardens, craft workshops and an exhibition space.
 Grab a drink or snack from the on-site cafe and sit for a moment on a picnic bench, admiring the awe-inspiring views over the broad river, with its bulrushes whispering in the breeze, and minimal arc of a bridge beyond.
 As the mid-afternoon sun dips behind the clouds, it feels like a truly special discovery.

-It’s now well past lunchtime and reality hits: we’re starving, so march to the nearest station, Star Lane, and hop on the DLR a couple of stops back to Stratford for a a swiftly devoured roast at the waterside Print House.
-(Oh, for the heady days of Tier 2!)
+It’s now well past lunchtime and reality hits: we’re starving, so march to the nearest station, Star Lane, and hop on the DLR a couple of stops back to Stratford for a swiftly devoured roast at the waterside Print House.

 But if you do wish to continue The Line from this point, take the DLR instead south to Royal Victoria, then the Emirates Air Line cable car over the river to North Greenwich for the remaining works by Gormley, Richard Wilson and Gary Hume, amongst others.
-Either way, it constitutes a proper day out: we’ll report back with our own part two in the New Year.
+Either way, it constitutes a proper day out: we’ll report back with our own part two very soon.

 Main image: The Line (PR)